Yan Cui

 Thank you to Zac Charles for this idea [7].

 This is similar to option 2, but you can also specify a POST Policy [8] to restrict the POST content to a specific content type and/or size.
 There are also some other differences to option 2.
-For example, you need to use an HTTP POST instead of PUT.
-And you need to pass in a number of HTTP headers returned by the createPresignedPost request.
+For example, you need to use an HTTP POST instead of PUT, and pass in a number of HTTP headers returned by the createPresignedPost request.

-Zac’s post has a lot more detail about caveats you need to look out for, please go and give that a read.
+Zac’s post has a lot more detail about caveats you need to be aware of.
+Please go and read it.

 Wrap up

 So there you have it.
-The 6MB Lambda payload limit is one of those things that tend to creep up on you as it is one of the less talked about limits.
+The 6MB Lambda payload limit is one of those things that tends to creep up on you because it is one of the less talked about limits.

 If your application needs to impose some size limit on the payload in the first place, then it might not be the right solution for you.
-API Gateway and Lambda’s payload size limit is a built-in defensive mechanism for you in that case.
-You can enable WAF with API Gateway, which can enforce even more granular payload limits without having to implement them in your own code (and maintain that code).
+API Gateway and Lambda’s payload size limit is a built-in defence mechanism for you in that case.
+You can enable WAF with API Gateway, which can enforce even more granular payload limits without implementing them in your own code (and maintaining that code).

 I hope you’ve found this post useful.
-If you want to learn more about running serverless in production and what it takes to build production-ready serverless applications then check out my upcoming workshop, Production-Ready Serverless [9]!
+If you want to learn more about running serverless in production and what it takes to build production-ready serverless applications, check out my upcoming workshop, Production-Ready Serverless [9]!

 In the workshop, I will give you a quick introduction to AWS Lambda and the Serverless framework, and take you through topics such as: